zpalin/container/README.md

 func main() {
 	c := container.New()

-	// Register any number of types to be wired up c.Register(ConcreteUserService{})
+	// Register any number of types to be wired up, order does not matter c.Register(ConcreteUserService{})

 	// Register specific reference, will not be wired but will be used as dep